realpython/python-guide/docs/dev/virtualenvs.rst

 managing development and testing environments for any kind of project.

 ..
 Note:: This guide is written for Python 3, however, these instructions
-    should work fine on Python 2.7.
+    should work fine on Python 2.7—if you are still using it, for some reason.

 Make sure you've got Python & pip